jrosen48/utk-homepage/content/post/2023-12-30-new-years-reflections-hopes-and-prayers/index.md

 ---

-I have hopes, wishes, and prayers for brighter days ahead, but the trick that the winter solstice and dark, cold days can play is that they fill themselves with little moments of brightness---somehow concentrated by the dreariness.
-Off-center and blurry, but bright, and sometimes just enough to make it into the new year.
+I have hopes, wishes, and prayers for brighter days ahead, but the trick that the winter solstice and dark days can play is that they fill themselves with little moments of brightness---somehow concentrated by the dreariness.
+Off-center and blurry, but bright, and usually just enough to make it through the cold and into the new year.